MichielvdVelde/request-ms/README.md

 **Note:** version 0.2.1 has breaking changes compared to 0.0.x!

-`request-ms` is a simple and easy to use module for measuring the response time for HTTP(S) requests. request-ms send a HEAD request and measures the response time of the remote endpoint, which it returns as an extra variable (`response.elapsed`) in the response.
+`request-ms` is a simple and easy to use module for measuring the response time for HTTP(S) requests. request-ms sends a HEAD request and measures the response time of the remote endpoint, which it returns as an extra variable (`response.elapsed`) in the response.

 This module can for example be used for monitoring remote endpoint performance (as in API health checks).
 It aims to be a small and unobtrusive module with the greatest amount of flexibility.

 This module is currently in active development and may change from time to time.
 I will attampt to document all changes as best as I can for the sake of clarity.